-If you’re eligible for Auto-Enrolment your employer must enrol you in its pension scheme, although it can delay your enrolment date by up to three months
+- If you’re eligible for Auto-Enrolment, your employer must enrol you in its pension scheme, although it can delay your enrolment date by up to three months.

-Both you and your employer must make the minimum pension contributions set out above
+- Both you and your employer must make the minimum pension contributions set out above.

-- You’re allowed to opt-out of a workplace pension scheme at any time and can claim a refund if you do so within one month of joining
+- You’re allowed to opt-out of a workplace pension scheme at any time and can claim a refund if you do so within one month of joining.

-- You should never face any discrimination from your employer for either joining or remaining in a company pension scheme and you should never be encouraged to opt-out.
+- You should never face any discrimination from your employer for either joining or remaining in a company pension scheme, and you should never be encouraged to opt-out.

-Can I transfer my pension?
+Can I transfer my pension from an old job?

 - You can also move your pension if you’re moving overseas, have found a better scheme or are looking to transfer all of your old workplace pensions into one plan.

 While you won’t need to seek permission to complete any pension transfers, it’s a legal requirement to seek the advice of an Independent Financial Adviser if you’re thinking about moving a defined benefit pension worth over £30,000.